Translate

 1. He/she is a current or past recipient of a Sylff fellowship.

-3. He/she is at an advanced phase of research implementation at the time of application, having completed a literature review, established a research design and methodology, and investigated precedents.
+4. He/she is at an advanced phase of research implementation at the time of application, having completed a literature review, established a research design and methodology, investigated precedents, and has a clear plan for the use of the SRG grant.

-4. He/she is engaged in high-quality research with high potential for advancing academic discourse.
+5. He/she is engaged in high-quality research with high potential for advancing academic discourse and can clearly explain its significance in the application.

 Close